Accelerationism: Right-wing accelerationism

 Land has continually praised China's economic policy as being accelerationist, moving to Shanghai and working as a journalist writing material that has been characterized as pro-government propaganda.
 He has also spoken highly of Deng Xiaoping and Singapore's Lee Kuan Yew, calling Lee an "autocratic enabler of freedom."
 Hui stated "Land's celebration of Asian cities such as Shanghai, Hong Kong, and Singapore is simply a detached observation of these places that projects onto them a common will to sacrifice politics for productivity."
 Land's interest in China for technological progress, stemming from his CCRU days, has been considered an early form of sinofuturism.

 Noys is a staunch critic of Land, initially calling Land's position "Deleuzian Thatcherism".
 He accuses it of offering false solutions to technological and economic problems, considering those solutions "always promised and always just out of reach."
 He also criticized Land's interest in submitting to capitalism's destructiveness, stating "Capitalism, for the accelerationist, bears down on us as accelerative liquid monstrosity, capable of absorbing us and, for Land, we must welcome this."
 Slavoj Žižek considers Land to be "far too optimistic", critiquing his view as deterministic in considering the singularity to be the pre-ordained goal of history.
 Contrasting it with Freud's death drive and its lack of a final conclusion, he argues that accelerationism considers just one conclusion of the world's tendencies and fails to find other "coordinates" of the world order.
+Le rejects Land's notion that a superintelligent AI could access the Real, as it would still create subjective Kantian categories of understanding.
+He also disputes Land's claim that capitalism will bring the singularity, as capitalism instead impedes productive forces in the long term through capitalists attempting to protect their profit, leading to a scaling back of previous investment, research, employment, and equipment.
+Le argues Land's conception of being as pure deterritorialization cannot account for the ways in which humans, capitalism, and AI's subjectivity repress deterritorialization.